delatbabel/viewpages/README.md

 * Look in the vpages table for a vpage with pagekey = dashboard.sysadmin.
 * Look in the vpages table for a vpage with url = dashboard.sysadmin.
 * Look on disk for a view called resources/views/sysadmin/dashboard.blade.php
+* Look on disk for a view called resources/views/sysadmin/dashboard.twig
 * Look in the vpages table for a vpage with pagekey = errors.410
+* Look on disk for a view called resources/views/errors/410.blade.php
+* Look on disk for a view called resources/views/errors/410.twig
 * Look in the vpages table for a vpage with pagekey = errors.404
+* Look on disk for a view called resources/views/errors/404.blade.php
+* Look on disk for a view called resources/views/errors/404.twig

 ## CMS Usage